zold-io/blog.zold.io/_posts/2018/12/2018-12-26-garbage-collection.md

-The mechanism of garbage collecting was recently [introduced](https://github.com/zold-io/zold/issues/622) in our server-side sofware.
+The mechanism of garbage collecting was recently [introduced](https://github.com/zold-io/zold/issues/622) in our server-side software.
 It's simple: the node automatically removes all empty wallets, which are older than 10 days.
 What is the purpose of this process and what are its possible negative consequences?
 There are some, let me show you.